wolfSSL/wolfGuard/README.md

 $ ./wolfcrypt/test/testwolfcrypt
 # make install
 ```

+Note, the argument to `--enable-fips`
+must match the FIPS flavor of the archive.
+Currently the most apt arguments
+for WolfGuard usage are `v5.2.4` and `v6`.

 (3) **Build and install the `wg-fips` user tool** -- note, installation will move existing
 WireGuard `wg` and `wg-quick` executables and man pages in the destination directories (if